fcayci/vhdl-digital-design/README.md

 - [Cocotb](https://github.com/cocotb/cocotb) is a *co-simulation library* for writing VHDL and Verilog testbenches in Python.
 - Github page gives information about installation.
-- `test/` directory has a couple models and examples along with a *makefile* to run tests.
-Although you might need to play with the *makefile* to get it working, especially cocotb installation location.
+- `cocotb/` directory has a couple models and examples along with a *makefile* to run tests.